philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 ## Objective

-Perform a time-to-failure analysis to estimate implant loosening in a sample of knee prosthesis patient data from the Helios Klinikum Berlin-Buch hospitals
+Perform a time-to-failure analysis to estimate implant loosening rates in a sample of knee prosthesis patient data from the Helios Klinikum Berlin-Buch hospitals

 ## Data reception and cleaning